danielaparker/jsoncons/README.md

         os.value(null_type());
     }

 gets called, and produces a `null` value for the matrix.
-You can however implement a specialization of `serialize` for `boost::matrix` to produce the output
+You can however introduce a specialization of `serialize` for `boost::numeric::ublas::matrix` in the `jsoncons` namespace to produce the output

     {
         "A":